Geometric insights into robust portfolio construction: Conclusions

 \section{Conclusions}

+Mean-variance portfolio decisions that combine prediction and optimisation have been shown to have poor empirical performance for a variety of shrinkage predictors under different distributional assumptions that combined mean-variance optimisation with reasonable departures from Gaussianity \citep{Paskaramoorthyetal2021}.
+Here we directly consider both constrained and unconstrained mean-variance portfolio construction and performance in a general setting that does not have strong distributional assumptions and we then confirm these theoretical results using a simple Gaussian simulation.
+This is made possible by casting mean-variance portfolio theory into a geometric setting.

-The lower bound of the $\alpha$-weight angle was introduced by \citet{goltsandjones2009}.
-Here we show how this result arises as a result of the Kantorovich inequality \ref{thm:kant}.
-Despite being framed in the mean-variance setting the $\ve \alpha$-angle approach to covariance shrinkage makes no distributional assumptions about the data generating processes. \citet{goltsandjones2009} only considered unconstrained optimisation problems when demonstrating the relationship between the alpha-weight angle and the condition of the covariance matrix; as in optimisations I, II, III and IV in Table \ref{tab:unconstrainedMV}).
-Here we show this result can be weakened and generalised when gearing constraints are added; as in the optimisations V, VI, VII and VIII in Table \ref{tab:linearcons} using the extension of Bauer and Householder given by Theorem \ref{thm:bah}.
+To present the geometric perspective we consider the upper bound of the $\ve \alpha$-weight angle as introduced by \citet{goltsandjones2009}.
+First, we show how this result arises as a result of the Kantorovich inequality in Theorem \ref{thm:kant}.
+Despite being framed in the mean-variance setting the $\ve \alpha$-angle approach to covariance shrinkage makes no distributional assumptions about the data generating processes. \citet{goltsandjones2009} only considered unconstrained optimisation problems when demonstrating the relationship between the $\ve \alpha$-weight angle and the condition of the covariance matrix; as in optimisations I, II, III and IV in Table \ref{tab:unconstrainedMV}.
+Then, we show that this result can be weakened and generalised when gearing constraints are added; as in the optimisations V, VI, VII and VIII in Table \ref{tab:linearcons} using the extension of Bauer and Householder given by Theorem \ref{thm:bah}.

-When looking at the results of various forms of mean variance optimisation problems, we note that results of the unconstrained optimisations: I,II, III and IV in Table \ref{tab:unconstrainedMV}, can simply be thought of as portfolios combined with a risk-less portfolio and hence generate Pareto surfaces equivalent to the Capital Market Line with a risk fee rate set to 0\%.
+When looking at the results of various forms of mean variance optimisation problems, we note that results of the unconstrained optimisations: I,II, III and IV, can simply be thought of as portfolios combined with a risk-less portfolio and hence generate Pareto surfaces equivalent to the Capital Market Line with a risk fee rate set to 0\%.
 Interestingly, these optimisations (I, II, III and IV) all have implicit gearing, as imposed by the choice of $\alpha_0$, $\sigma_0$ and $\gamma$, despite that there is no outright, or explicit gearing constraint.